Who's Who in Austin Biking

 - Rob D'Amico

-- The driving force behind the 2006 resurrection of the
+- The driving force behind the 2006 resurrection of the League

-- Roger Baker contact info for media inquiries
+- Roger Baker

 - Perhaps nobody, with the possible exception of Dave Dobbs, is as knowledeable about the politics of local transportation planning as Roger Baker.
 He's been following these issues for decades, and he knows all about broken promises and the money trail.
 Roger's so important we have a separate page about him here.